-Code Modifications Allowed Notes Uses Limited to the permitted, accessory, or conditional uses established by the underlying zone districts.
+Code Modifications Allowed Notes Uses Limited to the permitted, accessory, or conditional uses established by the underlying zone district.
 If a proposed use requires a conditional use permit, a separate conditional use permit shall be obtained consistent with the process in TMC 18.56 Conditional Use Permits .
-Setbacks Setbacks established by the underlying zone districts shall prevail on the perimeter boundary lines of a planned unit development.
+Setbacks Setbacks established by the underlying zone district shall prevail on the perimeter boundary lines of a planned unit development.
 May modify internal setbacks within the planned unit development.
-Parking Parking requirements shall not be modified.
+Structure height Structure height requirements as established by the underlying zone district shall not be modified.
 Landscaping Landscaping requirements shall not be modified.